mejmo/mac-shrew/README.md

 ## License

 This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details.
-Icons are downloaded from iconfinder.com which are free for commercial and personal used.
+Icons are downloaded from iconfinder.com which are free for commercial and personal use.